halo/datanorm/README.md

 What you find here is the minimal Ruby code required to parse and loop over the content of a Datanorm file and works with both version 4 and 5.

 It does not cover all features that Datanorm has, but it supports everything to get you started with the most common data attributes.

+If you encounter a parsing or price calculation bug, it's likely that I didn't encounter your Datanorm file yet.
+I appreciate your pull request in that case.

 ### Parsing technique